Marcennaji/HoldemCore/README.md

 It demonstrates:

 * Domain-driven design in games
-* Code decoupling and modularization, applying the SOLID principles
+* Code decoupling and modularization, applying the SOLID and clean architecture principles
 * Clean testing practices
 * Cross-platform architecture thinking

-📫 Feel free to reach out or contribute if you're interested in strategy simulation, bots, or frontends.
+📫 Feel free to reach out or contribute if you're interested in poker strategy simulation, bots, or frontends.

 ---